-Around the turn of the last century, those families whose last names are at the forefront of our collective consciousness, signifying power, good taste, and vast wealth – Rockefellers, Astors, and Vanderbilts among them — built “camps” high in the mountains of Upstate New York to which to escape the summertime heat and congestion of their city homes.
-These Gilded Age magnates would venture northward in private railway cars, bringing family, friends, and carefully selected business associates up to enjoy their estates with them.
+At the turn of the last century, families whose last names were at the forefront of our collective consciousness, signifying power, good taste and vast fortunes – Rockefellers, Astors, Morgans and Vanderbilts among them — built mountaintop, lakeside “camps” in Upstate New York to escape summertime heat and urban life .
+These Gilded Age "captains of industry" ventured north in grand style; private railway cars, bringing family, friends, business associates and staff along for "the season".

-By most accounts, Lake Kora was the grandest of all the Great Camps.
-A sprawling, timbered compound on the edge of a secluded lake, the property comprised 1000 pristine acres purchased by Teddy Roosevelt’s lieutenant governor, Timothy Woodruff.
-Tales of the camp under Woodruff’s ownership are that of legendary hedonism in the woods, enjoying the greatest luxuries and most unexpected amusements: gondolas imported from Venice plying the lake, semi-tamed bears kept amongst the cabins, even telephone service as early as 1903.
-Subsequent owners (the Vanderbilts among them) also indulged certain eccentricities – at one time, tame deer visited each day for freshly made blueberry pancakes; for years, the baseball teams of Yale and Harvard were brought to the property for a few preseason games for the amusement of the owners and their guests.
+By most accounts, Lake Kora was the "grandest of Great Camps".
+A sprawling, timbered compound on a secluded lake comprised of 1,000 pristine acres purchased by Teddy Roosevelt’s Lieutenant Governor, Timothy Woodruff.
+Tales of Woodruff’s ownership are legendary -hedonism in the woods; the greatest of luxuries and most unexpected amusements: gondolas imported from Venice plying the lake, semi-tamed bears resided near cabins, telephone service as early as 1903.
+Subsequent owners (neighboring Vanderbilts among them) indulged certain eccentricities – at one time, tame deer visited daily for freshly made blueberry pancakes.
+The competing baseball teams of Yale and Harvard were invited for pre-season games for the owners and their guests amusement.

-And even today, a sense of uncommon merriment permeates; one of many elements that has remained unchanged since the property’s first days.
-Most of the original buildings still stand, built with such care over a century ago – the logs and stone were sourced on site, even the ironwork hewned in the workshop still stands.
+Even today, a sense of uncommon merriment permeates; many elements are unchanged since the estate’s early days.
+Preservation of original buildings remain and many re-purposed with care over the past 125 years.
+Majestic logs and stone were sourced on site, even the ironwork hewned in the workshop still stands.
 The 20 ft. dining table, mounted hunting trophies, a vintage billiards table, heritage bowling lanes are original to Kamp Kill Kare, its original novelty name.

-Lake Kora is one of very few Great Camps to have remained in private hands until the present day.
-Until recently, Lake Kora was seen and enjoyed by no one but its owners and a few well-placed friends who were fortunate enough to receive an invitation to visit.
-At this time, its new owner has made a considered decision to open this most captivating, private and historical estate to a limited number of rentals, during the finest weeks of the summer.
+Lake Kora is but a few of the Great Camps which remain in private hands and open to the public.
+Until 2015, it was accessible to no one but its owners and thankful friends fortunate enough to receive an invitation.
+Its present owner since 2005 (only its fourth) made a conscientious decision to open this captivating, private and historical estate to a limited number of exclusive bookings during the summer and fall months.

 View the Field and Stream article from 1903 about Kamp Kill Kare, Lake Kora.